 Erica spent several weeks in early 2016 visiting the Paulusheim Refugee Centre in Bonn, Germany where she worked with the people there to express their experiences creatively through drawing and story telling.
 Erica took this material to create this paper-theatre show which was performed five times in Bonn in mid-November 2016.

 We are actively seeking for contributors all around the world to provide writings, documentation,

 and ideas related to our program areas.
 If you're interested in contributing to our cause,

 please kindly inform us using the Contact menu above.

-THE SUSILA DHARMA INTERNATIONAL ASSOCIATION (SDIA) is a member network of SD national organizations and associate member projects from 24 countries.
-We believe that by working together in an atmosphere of mutual respect we can achieve positive social and economic change that benefits our world.
+The Susila Dharma International Association (SDIA) is a global network of organizations that work together to support grassroots projects.
+We believe that by working together in an atmosphere of mutual respect we can achieve positive social change that benefits our world.